medialab/xan/docs/cmd/pivot.md

     -g, --groupby <columns>  Group results by given selection of columns instead of grouping by columns not used to pivot nor in aggregation.
+    --column-sep <sep>       Separator used to join column names when pivoting on multiple columns. [default: _]

 pivotal options:
     -P  Use at least three times to get help from your friends!